mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 Because `onCompletion()` and `throwExceptionIfAny()` methods are called from different threads, last exception has to be kept in thread-safe data structure `AtomicReference`.

-Finally we are ready to send records to Kafka using created callback.
+Finally we're ready to send records to Kafka using created callback.

 ``` scala
 rdd.foreachPartition { records =>